 You will be forgiven for thinking that Gaudi’s Basílica de la Sagrada Família is the Cathedral of Barcelona.
 It gets so much attention, and it is so big, it is easy to make that mistake.

-Wandering around the cathedral and the nearby streets, you get a real sense of how Barcelona was before the 19th century expansion.
+Wandering around the cathedral and the nearby streets of the Gothic Quarter, you get a real sense of how Barcelona was before the 19th century expansion.

 Arc De Triomf